cgruver/okd4-single-node-cluster/README.md

 # okd4-single-node-cluster
-Building an OKD4 cluster with minimal resources
+Building an OKD4 SIngle Node Cluster with minimal resources

 This tutorial will guide you through deploying an OKD 4.4 cluster that is as minimal as possible.
 It will consist of one node which is both master and worker.